Nonprofit Resources

 • Include a written agreement that specifies:

-• Who will be responsible for property tax payments, insurance, and ongoing maintenance
+• Who will be responsible for property tax payments, insurance, and ongoing maintenance.

-• Your organization’s right to inspect the property
+• Your organization’s right to inspect the property.

-• Any sharing of cost improvements
+• Any sharing of the cost of improvements.

-• The right of the donor to sell, lease, or assign their interest during their lifetime
+• The right of the donor to sell, lease, or assign their interest during their lifetime.

 Also consider protecting your gift with a title insurance policy.